jramachandran46-maker/pjas2025/README.md

 # pjas2025
-Junior Academy of Science competition
+All the codes used for my project in the 2025 Junior Academy of Science competition.
+For more info, see the file labeled "presentation".